RSRemya/PowerBI_workshop/README.md

 # PowerBI_workshop
-Thia repository contains videos and files of powerBI workshop conducted by me on 27th, 28th and 29th March 2023
+This repository contains files used in PowerBI workshop conducted by me on 27th, 28th and 29th March 2023